Flu in Babies – Causes, Symptoms, and Prevention

 How Can You Make Your Baby Comfortable?

 Ensuring that your child is comfortable when sick should be your priority.

 - Adequate rest is essential, so let your baby sleep whenever he or she wants to nap.
 Avoid too much excitement and ensure quiet activities.

 - Give your baby a lot of fluids to prevent dehydration.
 Soups, broths, juices, and applesauce are just some of the things to offer your baby.

-- You can administer pain relievers such as acetaminophen or ibuprofen to your child to lessen the fever after consulting with your doctor.
+- You can administer pain relievers such as acetaminophen to your child to lessen the fever after consulting with your doctor.